Sunscreen Routine for Pakistani Weather — Step-by-Step Guide

 The best sunscreen routine for Pakistani weather is simple: cleanse, apply lightweight skincare if needed, choose sunscreen based on your skin type, and reapply when outdoors.
 Consistency matters more than having too many steps.

-Choose Aloe Vera Gel SPF 50 for oily skin, Glow Boost SPF 65 for dry skin, Mineral SPF 70 for sensitive skin and BB Cream SPF 65 for makeup users.
+Choose Aloe Vera Gel SPF 50 for oily skin, Glow Boost SPF 65 for dry skin, Mineral SPF 70 for sensitive skin and Tinted Sunscreen SPF 65 (BB Cream Coverage) for makeup users.

 FAQs About Sunscreen Routine in Pakistan